Community Inclusion Standard

 What are we doing?

-We will develop and test the commercial viability of a certification product that would provide buyers of ecosystem service credits assurances on the approach taken to generating place-based community benefits.
 As a cross-cutting, thematic, “plug-in” certification, it will complement market/ecosystem focused nature investment standards, enabling project developers to sell credits that reflect the additional value placed into local communities and businesses.

-It will provide a series of recommendations for community inclusion, with clear actions attached, and insights into the community benefits gained by undertaking such action.
+It provides a series of recommendations for community inclusion, with clear actions attached, and insights into the community benefits gained by undertaking such action.
 With a focus on developing community benefits, we will embed the principles developed by Scottish Land Commission on “community benefits from investment in natural capital” and integrate with the British Standards Institute (BSI) Nature Investment Standards framework.

 A number of private-sector led Natural Capital projects in Scotland have excluded local communities in planning, management and decision making.
 Without their involvement, opportunities can be missed to provide additional economic, social and well-being benefits, alongside creating reputational and delivery risks for the investors in the project.